EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

   * Angeliki Koutsoukou-Argyraki, Cambridge
   * Dennis Müller, Erlangen (co-chair)

-## Workshop on Libraries of Formal Proofs and Natural Mathematical Language, 7-8 September 2023
+## Workshop on Libraries of Formal Proofs and Natural Mathematical Language, Cambridge, 7-8 September 2023

 We welcome contributions (in the form of short talks, demos or presentations on work in progress) on the topics of library descriptions or on methodologies, algorithms and tools trying to tackle the challenges raised by the development, maintenance, refactoring and search of libraries of formal proofs.